-- If supervision is required and a distance of 2 metres cannot be maintained, a fluidresistant surgical face mask should be worn by the supervising adult. - If contact with the child or young person is necessary, then disposable gloves, a disposable apron and a fluid-resistant surgical face mask should be worn by the supervising adult. - If a risk assessment determines that there is a risk of splashing to the eyes, for example from coughing, spitting, or vomiting, then eye protection should also be worn.
+- If supervision is required and 2 metre distance cannot be maintained, a fluid-resistant surgical face mask should be worn by the supervising adult. - If contact with the child or young person is necessary, then disposable gloves, a disposable apron and a fluid-resistant surgical face mask should be worn by the supervising adult. - If a risk assessment determines that there is a risk of splashing to the eyes, for example from coughing, spitting, or vomiting, then eye protection should also be worn.